-Enjoy Nutrient Rich Foods - encourages consumption of fruits and vegetables, lean meats, fish and eggs, whole grains, beans and nuts, and fat-free and low-fat dairy for better health.
-It also means choosing healthy oils and fats and limiting your intake of empty calories, such as solid fats and added sugars.
+Enjoy Nutrient Rich Foods - eating a colorful variety of fruits and vegetables, lean meats, fish and eggs, whole grains, beans and nuts, and fat-free and low-fat dairy is good for your health.
+Choose healthy oils and fats and limit intake of empty calories, such as solid fats and added sugars.

-For specific recommendations about how much of each food group you should eat each day to maintain a healthy diet, checkout the USDA's Choose My Plate website.
+For specific recommendations about how to maintain a healthy diet, checkout the USDA's Choose My Plate website.

-Energy In/Energy Out - describes the concept of energy balance, the key to weight control.
+Energy In/Energy Out - energy balance is the key to weight control.
 The key to maintaining a healthy weight is choosing a lifestyle that includes healthy eating, regular physical activity and balancing the number of calories you consume each day with the number of calories you burn each day.